Mission

 All submissions will undergo a rigorous peer-review process.
 Each paper will be reviewed

 by at least three members of the Technical Program Committee.
-Reviews will be double-blind.

 Accepted papers will be published in the CCGrid 2026 workshop proceedings and will be